message/iata/PK.md

 - This does not apply to:
 - passengers younger than 12 years;
 - passengers with disabilities.
-5. Passengers must present a completed International Passenger Health Declaration Form upon arrival.
+5. Until 30 April 2021, passengers must present a completed International Passenger Health Declaration Form upon arrival.
 6. Passengers could be subject to a COVID-19 RT-PCR test upon arrival.
 7. Passengers and airline crew could be subject to quarantine.